eslint/eslint/docs/user-guide/command-line-interface.md

 This example uses the configuration file at `~/my-eslint.json`.

-It also accepts a module ID of a [sharable config](../developer-guide/shareable-configs).

-Example:

-    eslint -c myconfig file.js

-This example directly uses the sharable config `eslint-config-myconfig`.

 If `.eslintrc.*` and/or `package.json` files are also used for configuration (i.e., `--no-eslintrc` was not specified), the configurations will be merged.
 Options from this configuration file have precedence over the options from `.eslintrc.*` and `package.json` files.

 #### `--env`